kfmahre/arcade-game/README.md

 Kyle Mahre's frontend-nanodegree-arcade-game
 ============================================

+Click this link to direct your browser to play the game: http://kfmahre.github.io/frontend-nanodegree-arcade-game/

 Original Source of basic game engine and sprites comes from Udacity at: https://github.com/udacity/frontend-nanodegree-arcade-game

 Github repository of this version of the project: https://github.com/kfmahre/frontend-nanodegree-arcade-game